-If you want to have your own copy of ArcMap (Desktop) on your personal computer, you will need to request a student license code (EVAXXXXXXXXX) using the same form. **This software only runs on Windows.
+If you want to have your own copy of ArcMap (Desktop) on your personal computer, you will need to request a student license code (EVAXXXXXXXXX) from the digital scholarship unit at firstname.lastname@example.org. **This software only runs on Windows.

 ArcGIS Pro is the newest Esri GIS platform and offers a number of useful extensions.